DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

 use Logging\Security\Sanitizing\Service\CredentialPhraseSanitizer;
 use Logging\Security\Sanitizing\Detector\SensitiveKeyDetector;

+// Key detector is required
-$keyDetector = new SensitiveKeyDetector(['my_custom_key']);
+$keyDetector = new SensitiveKeyDetector(['password', 'secret']);

+// Custom separators are optional and are merged with the defaults
-$sanitizer = new CredentialPhraseSanitizer($keyDetector, ['::']);
+$sanitizer = new CredentialPhraseSanitizer($keyDetector, ['is:', 'was']);

-$input = 'Database password: hunter2';
+$input = 'the old secret was: hunter2';
-$masked = $sanitizer->sanitizePhrase($input, '[MASKED]');
+$masked = $sanitizer->sanitizePhrase($input, '[REDACTED]');
-// Output: 'Database password: [MASKED]'
+// Output: 'the old secret was: [REDACTED]'
 ```

 ###### **Integration**

-Designed for use by string sanitizers, the `CredentialPhraseSanitizer` is suitable for processing logs, environment variables, configuration files, or any context where sensitive phrases may appear.
+Designed for use by higher-level string sanitizers, the `CredentialPhraseSanitizer` is suitable for processing log messages, configuration files, or any free-form text where credentials might appear in natural language.

 ###### **Security Considerations**

-* Effectively prevents accidental exposure of credentials or secrets, even when logged in natural-language or non-standard formats.
+  * Effectively prevents accidental exposure of credentials, even when logged in non-standard formats.
+The forward-first logic helps reduce false positives where a value might resemble a sensitive key.
-* Custom separators and word-tolerance settings can be tuned to balance coverage and false-positive rates.
+  * The set of sensitive keys, provided by the `SensitiveKeyDetectorInterface`, is the most critical factor for effective sanitization.

 ---